docsdevbr/symfony-doc-pt-br/components/runtime.rst

 the component.
 This file runs the following logic:

 #.
 It instantiates a :class:`Symfony\\Component\\Runtime\\RuntimeInterface`;
 #.
+The front-controller script (e.g. ``public/index.php``) is included by the
+   runtime, making it run again.
+Ensure this doesn't produce any side effects in your code;
+#.
 The callable (returned by ``public/index.php``) is passed to the Runtime, whose job
    is to resolve the arguments (in this example: ``array $context``);
 #.
 Then, this callable is called to get the application (``App\Kernel``);